-Now that we're no longer confined to our homes due to lockdowns, we're bound to feel happier in them.
-We enjoy our living spaces because we're not in them ALL the time — but have you ever wondered which interior design styles are the happiest of them all?
+Now that we're no longer confined to our homes 24/7, we've started to really enjoy being in our living spaces, simply because we're not in them ALL the time.
+But have you ever wondered which interior design styles are the happiest of them all?

 Modsy (opens in new tab)recently ran a study on how the design of our home impacts our well-being.
 It surveyed 1,500 people and showed that people who had the following design styles were most likely to be happy at home:

 - Mid-century modern

 In other words, not any of these popular styles: traditional, industrial, glam, coastal, minimalist, maximalist, Scandi or boho.

 Rustic typically features lots of natural materials.
 Old, exposed wooden beams or shiplap, brick and wicker, plus landscape artwork often appear in rustic schemes.

 The fact rustic styles makes the list reflects the way being surrounded by natural materials and images of nature tends to make us feel a sense of wellbeing.
 In the report, people were asked how a well-designed room would make them feel, and 'cozy' and 'calm' were the two top terms they used.

 Just like having some houseplants is known to boost our mood, natural elements do seem to bring a sense of happiness and calm.

 Just like rustic, 'mountain' style has plenty of natural materials – and huge windows with beautiful views, of course.
 Modern mountain style is also characterized by tall ceilings, fuss-free spaces and a super relaxing atmosphere that makes you want to light a fire and get cozy.

 The fact that 'Mediterranean' was among the happiest design styles to us suggests that we love being in spaces that a) have a sense of history and b) remind us of sunny, care-free holidays.
 That said, Mediterranean design has plenty of natural materials too, from ceramic tile to cotton.